Tawneystitt/IT-assessment-/README.md

 <p align="center">

-Table of Contents
-1. Executive Summary	3
-2. History and Purpose	3
-2.1	History of the Decal Hub	3
-2.2	Purpose of the Decal Hub	3
-3. Management and Business Processes	3
-3.1	Practice 1	3
-3.2	Practice 2	3
-3.3	Practice 3	3
-3.4	Practice 4	3
-3.5	Practice 5	3
-4. Current IT Environment	3
-4.1	Hardware	3
-4.2	Software	3
-4.3	Staff IT Skills/Training	3
-4.4	IT Budgeting and Spending	3
-5. Envisioned IT Capabilities	3
-5.1	Leadership’s Vision	3
-5.2	Top 10 Technology Issues	3
-6. Closing the Gap	3
-6.1	Recommendation 1	3
-6.2	Recommendation 2	3
-6.3	Recommendation 3	3
-6.4	Recommendation 4	3
-6.5	Recommendation 5	3
-7. Conclusion	3
-8. Appendices	3
-8.1	Basis of Analysis	3
-8.2	Technology Inventory	3
-8.3	Top 10 Technology Issues	3
-8.4	Strategic Planning/Visioning Documents	3
-8.5	IT Budget/Spending Documents	3

 1. Executive Summary
 The Decal Hub is a small family business in northern Michigan that sells customizable decals.
 After my strategic assessment of their business the strengths of this business I have found to be their strength in high customer satisfaction ratings and innovative product range.
 For improvement, particularly in IT capabilities and marketing strategies, I have found a few recommendations, that this business could utilize to build its brand to be even stronger in today’s decal industry.
 I believe it’s important to adopt a proactive approach to IT investments and create an online presence to gain marketing opportunities.